 5.4 Purpose: The standard provides for ultra-low complexity, ultra-low cost, ultra-low power consumption, and low data rate wireless connectivity among inexpensive devices, with PHY and data link layer using FSK, DSSS and OFDM modulation, especially targeting the communications requirements of what is now commonly referred to as the Internet of Things.
 Multiple PHYs are defined to support a variety of frequency bands.

-5.5 Need for the Project: The 802.15.4 2020 standard, including the 805.15.4w 2020, 802.15.4y 2020, and 802.15.4z 2020 amendments, hereafter referred collectively to as 802.15.4 2020, is overly complex and the end-users (industry) will benefit by partitioning it into to two simple focused specifications, enabling improved multi-vendor interoperability and market growth.
+5.5 Need for the Project:

+The success of IEEE Std 802.15.4 has caused it to evolve into a large and complex standard.
+This has made it increasingly difficult both to use and to amend/enhance.

+The emergence and growth of IoT has helped refine the purpose and focus of sensor and actuator connectivity, much of which is using various “modes” of 802.15.4.
+There are lots of functions and features of 802.15.4 which are never used and don’t work – target niche applications and are not applicable for IoT.
+802.15.15 is streamlined for IoT, present and future.

-5.6 Stakeholders for the Standard: The stakeholders include manufacturers and users of telecom, medical, environmental, energy, and consumer electronics equipment and manufacturers and users of equipment involving the use of wireless sensor and control networks.
+5.6 Stakeholders for the Standard: The stakeholders include manufacturers and users of telecom, medical, environmental, energy, transportation and consumer electronics equipment and manufacturers and users of equipment involving the use of wireless sensor and control networks.

 6.1 Intellectual Property